mrak/stubby4node/README.md

 #### file

 * if supplied, replaces `post` with the contents of the locally given file.
-    * paths are relative from where stubby was executed.
+    * paths are relative from where the `--data` file is located
 * if the file is not found when the request is made, falls back to `post` for matching.
 * allows you to split up stubby data across multiple files